Windows Services

 Select Setup Project from Other Project Types->Visual Studio Installer (Install the Visual Studio Project Installer Extension for visual studio 2017 mentioned at the beginning of the "Creating the Automatic Mail Service" chapter if you can't find the Setup Project).
 You can use any name.

-Then right click the new Installer Project and Add a new "Project Output" and click ok.
+Then right-click the new Installer Project, Add a new “Project Output,” and click ok.

 On this tab, you'll see some folders that will perform some custom actions (Instal, Uninstall, etc.)